New Tax Credits for Employers for Coronavirus Paid Sick Leave Benefits

-- Caring for someone in quarantine
+- Caring for someone in a COVID-19-related quarantine

 - Caring for a child whose school or place of care (such as daycare) is closed due to COVID-19

 The benefit to employees is up to $200 a day, or $2,000 aggregated.
 Part-time employees may get an amount equal to their average number of hours over a two-week period.

 This part of the law is an expansion of the Family Medical Leave Act (FMLA), which requires larger employers with 50 or more employees to give time off for unpaid leave and allow employees to return to work without penalty.

 You can report your qualified leave wages and related credits on your quarterly federal business tax returns (usually Form 941).
 This is the same form that businesses use to report FICA taxes.
 Form 941 has been updated for tax year 2020 to include the reporting of these credits and advances.

 You don't have to wait for the IRS to process your returns to get the credit.
 You can instead calculate how many credits you're owed and simply withhold that amount from your quarterly federal tax returns.